arielf/fileshare-d3js/README.md

 relationship (file sharing).
 This can be generalized to more entities and/or relationships.

-All data is anonymized.
-No real/actual user or file names are exposed.

-While the original raw data was curated from a real cloud activity log, all data is anonymized.
+While the original raw data was curated from a real cloud activity log, all the data is anonymized.
 No real/actual user or file names are exposed.

 <!-- iframe src="./index.html">Interactive force-directed chart</iframe -->